 Eating disorder, body dysmorphia, a teen body has a lot of names.
-We see behaviour that is not healthy coming from young people when it comes to food and their bodies.
+We see behavior that is not healthy coming from young people when it comes to food and their bodies.
 The times you see someone starving themselves, calling themselves fat or training their life away is alarming.
-Quite honestly, it is behaviour that is noticed daily.
+Quite honestly, it is behavior that is noticed daily.
 There is this obsession with having to eat and exercise a certain way to achieve the bodies that we constantly see in media and everywhere we look.

 Do not take me wrong, in no way do I mean that you should not strive for a healthier life with good, nutritious food and exercise for more energy and vitality.
-This will of course lead to a good looking body in the long term, one that might look like the people we see on Instagram.
+This will, of course, lead to a good looking body in the long term, one that might look like the people we see on Instagram.

 What I am saying is that it should not be something you obsess over.
 I used to be there.
 I would hate myself for missing a workout or if I ate something that was a bit more on the sugary side.
 Whenever that happened I saw it as a failure and that lead that period of my life to be one where I felt so incredibly bad.
 It was not healthy.

 Balance is key.
 Eat that square of chocolate a day if the bulk of your diet is healthy.
 Skip that workout if you really are tired, you’ll be back at it tomorrow.
-It is only when you find balance that you feel good and it all comes naturally.
+It is only when you find a balance that you feel good and it all comes naturally.

-No, I am not there 100% there myself but I am working on it everyday.
+No, I am not there 100% there myself but I am working on it every day.
 It just upsets me to see boys and girls around me, looking at themselves and hating every inch of what they see, punishing themselves for every mistake they make.
 No one is perfect and you can change how you look like to feel your best but appreciate where you are without starving yourself and without looking down at yourself.